CASPER: Concept-integrated Sparse Representation for Scientific Retrieval: Abstract

 \section{Abstract}

-The exponential growth of scientific literature has made it increasingly difficult for researchers to keep up with the literature.
-In an attempt to alleviate this problem, we propose CASPER, a sparse retrieval model for scientific search that utilizes tokens and keyphrases as representation units (i.e. dimensions in the sparse embedding space), enabling it to represent queries and documents with research concepts and match them at both granular and conceptual levels.
-To overcome the lack of suitable training data, we propose mining training data by leveraging scholarly references (i.e. signals that capture how research concepts of papers are expressed in different settings), including titles, citation contexts, author-assigned keyphrases, and co-citations.
-CASPER outperforms strong dense and sparse retrieval baselines on eight scientific retrieval benchmarks.
-Moreover, we demonstrate that through simple post-processing, CASPER can be effectively used for the keyphrase generation tasks, achieving competitive performance with the established CopyRNN while producing more diverse keyphrases and being nearly four times faster.
+Identifying relevant research concepts is crucial for effective scientific search.
+However, primary sparse retrieval methods often lack concept-aware representations.
+To address this, we propose CASPER, a sparse retrieval model for scientific search that utilizes both tokens and keyphrases as representation units (i.e., dimensions in the sparse embedding space).
+This enables CASPER to represent queries and documents via research concepts and match them at both granular and conceptual levels.
+Furthermore, we construct training data by leveraging abundant scholarly references (including titles, citation contexts, author-assigned keyphrases, and co-citations), which capture how research concepts are expressed in diverse settings.
+Empirically, CASPER outperforms strong dense and sparse retrieval baselines across eight scientific retrieval benchmarks.
+We also explore the effectiveness-efficiency trade-off via representation pruning and demonstrate CASPER's interpretability by showing that it can serve as an effective and efficient keyphrase generation model\footnote{Code: \url{https://github.com/louisdo/CASPER}}.